Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/README.md

 The project was deployed to Heroku following the next steps:

-1. Create a requirements.txt file using the terminal command `pip freeze > requirements.txt`
+1. Create a requirements.txt file using the terminal command `pip freeze > requirements.txt`.
-2. Create a Procfile with the terminal command `echo web: python app.py > Procfile`
+2. Create a Procfile with the terminal command `echo web: python app.py > Procfile`.
-3. Proceed with git add and git commit the new requirements and Procfile and then git push the project to GitHub
+3. Proceed with git add and git commit the new requirements and Procfile and then git push the project to GitHub.
 4. Create a new app on [Heroku website](https://dashboard.heroku.com/) by clicking the "New" button on your dashboard.
 Give it a name and set the region to Europe.
-5. From the Heroku dashboard of your newly created application, click on "Deploy", "Deployment method" and "select Github"
+5. From the Heroku dashboard of your newly created application, click on "Deploy", "Deployment method" and "select Github".
-6. Confirm the linking of the Heroku app to the correct Github repository
+6. Confirm the linking of the Heroku app to the correct Github repository.
-7. in the Heroku dashboard for the application, click on "Settings" > "Reveal Config Vars"
+7. In the Heroku dashboard for the application, click on "Settings" > "Reveal Config Vars".
-8. Set the following config vars
+8. Set the following config vars:
 IP :
 MONGO_URI :
 PORT :
 SECRET_KEY :
-9. Click on enable deployment
+9. Click on enable deployment.
-10. Wait until you get notified a the bottom of the page that your app is deployed and vie the deployment
+10. Wait until you get notified a the bottom of the page that your app is deployed and vie the deployment.

 ## Credits